UoW-CPC/rabbda-university-portal/postgres/README.md

 However, as this is a demonstration we also need to create the data.

 ## Iteration 2 - Phase A: Export data from Postgres
 As it can be seen in the project documentation, Postgres  is being  utilised in iteration 2 to acquire data from.
-The rest of this document guides through the several phases so to fulfill that particular task.
+The rest of this document guides you through the several phases so to fulfill that particular task.

 __Warning__: This is an multi-steps tutorial.
 HDP 2.6.5 comes with Postgres already installed, accompanied with several security configurations.
 To avoid configuration changes that might break the system, we need to perform many steps.